 Coordination of mammalian gene expression within TADs

 Our group contributed to the development of the Chromosome Conformation Capture (3C) technologies by improving the sensitivity of the 3C assay (3C-qPCR method) (Hagège et al., Nature Protocols 2, 1722, 2007; Rebouissou et al., Meth.
 Mol.
 Biol.
 2532, 187-197, 2022).
 Using this method, we showed that gene-rich loci display modulated contact frequencies (Court et al., Genome Biol.
 12, R42, 2011).
-After initiating an interdisciplinary project in association with Annick Lesne, physicist, we showed that this modulation can be described by polymer models as if the mammalian chromatin was folded statistically into a helix shape (statistical helix model, see figure) (Ea et al., Genes 6, 734-750, 2015).
+After initiating an interdisciplinary project in association with Annick Lesne, physicist, we showed that this modulation can be described by polymer models as if the mammalian chromatin was folded statistically into a helix shape (statistical helix model) (Ea et al., Genes 6, 734-750, 2015).
 We then showed that, due to their different size, distinct principles of polymer physics govern chromatin dynamics in mouse and Drosophila topological domains (Ea et al., BMC Genomics 16, 607, 2015; collab. with G. Cavalli, Montpellier).

 More recently, we showed that some endogenous retroviral (ERV) sequences act in the mouse genome as putative enhancers controlling endogenous gene expression through long-range chromatin interactions controlled by HP1 (Heterochromatin Protein 1) (Calvet et al., Cells 11, 2392, 2022; collab. with F. Cammas, IRCM, Montpellier).